jordantoaster/metaflow-exemplar/README.md

 ### Steps

-1. Update ``config/config.json`` with details of an S3 bucket on AWS for run data.
+1. Update ``config/config.json`` with an s3 bucket of choice, a default is in place.

 2. ``source setup.sh`` - the ``source`` command ensures the environment activates in your working shell.
-This command sets up a virtual environment and installs the required dependencies.
+This command sets up a virtual environment, installs the required dependencies and moves the metaflow config into the right folder.

-3. ``cp config.json ~/.metaflowconfig/`` -

-4. ``python src/flows/training.py run``
+3. ``python src/flows/training.py run`` from the root terminal.

 ## Cloudformation Commands

+Note: Not working due to permissions errors on stack create.

 - ``aws cloudformation create-stack --stack-name metaflow-stack-test --template-body file://cloudformation/metaflow-cfn-template.yml --capabilities CAPABILITY_NAMED_IAM``
 - ``aws cloudformation describe-stacks --stack-name metaflow-stack-test``